 Action #2 - Professional development focused on sustaining PLC culture, common core math standards and Next Generation Science Standards.
-Our plan for 2021-2022 was to continue to provide professional development for teachers, classified employees and administrators.
-As we returned to in-person instruction and assessed the needs of our students we realized what they needed most was their teachers in the classroom to continue to address learning loss and provide the social emotional support they needed to recover from COVID-19.
-Therefore we were unable to meet the budgeted expenditures of \$305,820, only spending \$131,000.
+As we continue to assess the needs of students, instructors are choosing to remain in the classroom to support student needs in lieu of participating in professional development opportunities that require them to miss class time with students.
+Therefore, we were unable to meet the budgeted expenditures of \$1,262,355, with an expected expenditure of \$250,000.

 Action #4 - Courses for advancement through summer school, winter intercession and before and after school.
-Our plan for the 2021-2022 school year was to provide our students with multiple opportunities for advancement through summer school, winter intercession and before and after-school, however a couple of factors contributed to us not meeting budgeted expenditures.
-First, students returned to full-time in person instruction and many have been struggled to adjust.
-Meaning, they are not interested in participating in courses beyond the normal school day.
-Secondly, our modified 4x4 schedule, provides students with opportunities during the school day to take additional course.
-Therefore we were unable to meet the budgeted expenditures of \$230,870, only spending \$47,238.
+The reality is that as students continue to adjust to in-person instruction, they have also struggled with SEL, and therefore less students are taking advantage of opportunities beyond the school day.
+Secondly, our modified 4x4 schedule, provides students with opportunities during the school day to take additional courses and credit recovery.
+Therefore, we were unable to meet the budgeted expenditure of \$777,555, with an expected expenditure of \$100,000.